Sateetje/awesome-nem-projects/ProjectsUsingNEM.md

 # Awesome NEM [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> Projects and  ICO's using then NEM blockchain
+> Companies, Projects and ICO's using then NEM blockchain (some are using Mijin, the private version of NEM, or in combination)

 ## Comsa
   - [Website](http://www.comsa.io)